Find international production companies, services and crew

-Christopher Nolan’s The Odyssey, an adaptation of Homer’s epic poem for Universal Pictures, is landing in Greece to shoot this year.
+Christopher Nolan’s The Odyssey, an adaptation of Homer’s epic poem for Universal Pictures, landed in Greece to shoot this year.
 Nolan’s eighth century BC-set epic, which tells the story of Odysseus, king of Ithaca, and his dangerous journey home after the Trojan War, will access the country’s 40% tax rebate for international film and TV productions.
 It has also secured permits from the Greek ministry of culture to film at several key historical sites in the Peloponnese region, including Nestor’s Cave, Methoni Castle and Acrocorinth, a monolithic rock overlooking the ancient city of Corinth.

 Strict preservation conditions are in place to protect the sites, but the willingness to facilitate Nolan’s project is a sign of Greece’s efforts to build on its ever-growing reputation as an international shooting destination.